Faisal-Khan123/2nd-Prog-Project/README.md

    ```sh
    python -m venv venv
    ```
-3. In `2nd-Prog-Project/`, activate the virtual environment using:
+2. In `2nd-Prog-Project/`, activate the virtual environment using:
+    -Windows
     ```sh
     scripts\activate
     ```
+    -macOS and Linux
+    ```sh
+    source venv/bin/activate
+    ```
-4. Then install all dependencies using (It might take some time.
+3. Then install all dependencies using (It might take some time.
 Some of the versions may be different on your device so just install the appropriate version):
     ```sh
     pip install -r requirements.txt
     ```
-5. Move to the `eventplanner` folder:
+4. Move to the `eventplanner` folder:
     ```sh
     cd eventplanner
     ```
-6. In `eventplanner/app/instance/`:
+5. In `eventplanner/app/instance/`:
     - Right click the `eventplanner.sqlite3` file and copy the path.

-7. Replace it with the path in `app/init.py` where the path of my database is mentioned.
+6. Replace it with the path in `app/init.py` where the path of my database is mentioned.
 Replace it after `sqlite:///` and invert the slashes like convert `\` to `/` in the path.

-8. Move back to `cmd` and inside `eventplanner/` run the following:
+7. Move back to `cmd` and inside `eventplanner/` run the following:
     ```sh
     python run.py
     ```
-9. Open your web browser and navigate to:
+8. Open your web browser and navigate to:
     ```
     http://127.0.0.1:5000/
     ```